neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 - Compare a branch's schema to its parent
 - Compare selected branches during a branch restore operation

-You can also use the `branches schema-diff` command in the Neon CLI to effect a variety of comparisons.
+You can also use the `branches schema-diff` command in the Neon CLI or `compare-schema` endpoint in the Neon API to effect a variety of comparisons.

 ### Compare to parent